pipipeach/JHU_GettingCleaningData/README.md

 - /test/subject_test.txt
 - /train/subject_train.txt

-- The R script will perform the following step wise transformation:
-**Format the feature list with clear variable names.**
-**Rename the columns of both data frames**
-**Subset the dataset, to keep only columns with mean and standard deviation** **The test and train data frames were merged , with the dplyr package**
+- The R script will perform the following step wise transformation, format the feature list with clear variable names, rename the columns of both data frames, subset the dataset, to keep only columns with mean and standard deviation, merge the test and train data frames, with the dplyr package.

-**STEP 4:**
--The merged data frame by subject and activity and written to a tidy dataset:
-"HAR-subject-activity-mean.txt", saved in the working directory.**
+STEP 4:The merged data frame by subject and activity and written to a tidy dataset, "HAR-subject-activity-mean.txt", saved in the working directory.**

 **YOUR TIDY DATA SET READY FOR ANALYSIS**